jack-kerouac/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-1. All Resources: The `links` to other api-calls dont use the api-subdomain but www instead
-1. All Resources: The `links` to images dont use the asset path asset1 but www instead
 1. Documentation: The pictures-list-docu-page is missing
-1. ProjectPictures: `projects/14/pictures.json` is broken (500)
 1. Documentation: Not all resources have a documentation-url as part of the json
 1. Documentation: The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
 1. Blogposts: There is no way yet to filter BlogPosts from PayoutBlogPost
-1. General OpinionsList: There is no list of opinions without a project-scope.
-So there is no way to show the last 4 opinions with a comment for example.

 ## API V1, V2, V3